ivan-khvostishkov/booktube/README.md

 ## Privacy

 BookTube is a client-side application that:
-- Stores playback positions locally in your browser
+- Stores playback positions and favorites locally in your browser
 - Doesn't collect or transmit any personal data
 - Only connects to YouTube for video playback
+- All favorites and settings remain on your device

 ## Technical Details

 - **No Backend Required**: Runs entirely in the browser
-- **Local Storage**: Saves playback positions per video
+- **Local Storage**: Saves playback positions per video and favorites list
 - **YouTube IFrame API**: Official YouTube player integration
 - **Responsive CSS**: Adapts to any screen size
 - **URL State Management**: All settings preserved in URL
+- **Favorites Management**: Persistent local storage with default curated collection

 ## Use Cases